manhtukhang/niri-caelestia-shell/README.md

 - Since I don't have multiple monitors I just hard coded my monitor name in services/Visibilities.qml ❗
 - My additions aren't toggleable yet ❗
-- I accidentally deprecated workspace switching by clicking.
+- Focused window effects stay if you switch to a workspace with no windows.
 - No Intel GPU monitoring in task manager 😿
 - Currently, **Niri** doesn't have a way to check window sizes and location so the screenshot tool (picker) only functions as a standard screenshot tool.
 - I will surely remember other issues...